How to Buy UK Gilts: A Step-by-Step Guide

 Most UK investors should buy gilts through an investment platform — Hargreaves Lansdown, AJ Bell, Interactive Investor, or Fidelity all offer gilt trading.

-Why the wrapper matters:
+Why the wrapper matters at today's yields:

 - ISA: All coupon income and capital gains are completely tax-free.
-With the 10-year yielding 4.80%, that's ~£480 per £10,000 invested — tax-free, risk-free income backed by the UK government.
+With the 10-year yielding 4.89%, that is ~£489 per £10,000 invested — tax-free, government-backed income.
+The 2026-27 ISA allowance is £20,000, so a fully-funded ISA holding 10-year gilts throws off close to £1,000 of tax-free income annually.

 - SIPP: Contributions receive tax relief at your marginal rate, and the gilt income compounds tax-free inside the pension.
+A higher-rate taxpayer making a £10,000 SIPP contribution costs £6,000 net of relief — that buys £10,000 of gilts yielding 4.89%, an effective gross-up to ~8.15% on cash invested.

 Platform costs vary meaningfully.
 Flat-fee platforms (Interactive Investor at ~£11.99/month, or AJ Bell at ~£3.50/month for ISAs) become cheaper per pound invested as your portfolio grows.
 Percentage-fee platforms (Hargreaves Lansdown at 0.45%) suit smaller portfolios.
 Trading commissions on gilts run £5-£12 per deal.